MPhil/PhD Health Psychology Research and Professional Practice

 2 All criminal convictions (including spent convictions) must be discussed with the programme director and will be assessed according to the University student convictions policy and the Psychology fitness to practise policy.
 Having a criminal record does not necessarily disqualify an applicant from registering on the programme.

 Because of the nature of the programme, you may start at any time of year.
-Duration ranges from a minimum of 18 months and 7 years, depending on full- or part-time mode, and level required (MPhil or PhD).
+Duration ranges from a minimum of 18 months to seven years, depending on full- or part-time mode, and level required (MPhil or PhD).

 Assessment is through an MPhil or PhD research thesis (including a systematic review) and documentation of competencies acquired through supervised practice.

 There are no taught modules although trainees have the opportunity to take the 'Introduction to CBT' one week course and other research skills courses through the faculty Doctoral Training Centre and the University Researcher Development & Graduate Centre.

 Please note: This specification provides a concise summary of the main features of the

 programme and the learning outcomes that a typical

 student might reasonably be expected to achieve and demonstrate if s/he takes full advantage